HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/EKUs in WDAC, App Control for Business, Policies.md

 <br>

-## How to Convert the Hexadecimal Format to an OID for WDAC Policies
+## How to Convert the Hexadecimal Format to an OID for App Control Policies

 The following PowerShell function does the exact opposite of the previous function.
 It converts the hexadecimal representation of an OID to the OID itself.